Award-Winning DWI / DUI Lawyer in Dallas, TX

 4. Challenge Blood and Breath Results: We have multiple DWI scientists on staff who go through a rigorous, multi-year training to become experts at blood and breath work.
 Our goal is to challenge this evidence and use it to get your case dismissed.

 5. Watch Arrest Video in Detail: This is when you are actually arrested, and often includes video of a field sobriety test.
 Here we look for many things, but the main one is whether you look drunk or not.
-If you look fairly sober, we can present that to a prosecutor and say “look, our client looks pretty sober – do you want a jury to see this and decide?”.
+If you look relatively sober, we can present that to a prosecutor and say, “Look, our client looks pretty sober – do you want a jury to see this and decide?”.

-6. Mitigation Packet: The reality is that many cases simply have evidence that is not in your favor.
+6. Mitigation Packet: The reality is that many cases have evidence that is not in your favor.
 When this is the case, it’s our job to show you as a human to the prosecutor.
-We’ll prepare a “good guy / girl packet” to demonstrate that you are in fact a good person, who simply made a mistake, and that convicting you of a crime is not in the best interest of the community.
+We’ll prepare a “good guy / girl packet” to demonstrate that you are, in fact, a good person who made a mistake and that convicting you of a crime is not in the best interest of the community.

 Frequently Asked Questions